madhu-1999/Interviews/System Design/Caching.md

 + Good for write heavy applications
 + Write operation latency better than write through since db write is asynchronous.
 + Cache hit chance increases.
-+ Gives better performance than write through when b=paired with read-through cache.
++ Gives better performance than write through when paired with read-through cache.
 ### **Disadvantages**
 + Write is successful, even if db write fails or db fails.
 + Inconsistency can occur if db write doesn't happen before cache expires and client wants to access this data.